ucl-bug/jaxdf/README.md

 ## Overview

-jaxdf is a [JAX](https://jax.readthedocs.io/en/stable/)-based package defining a coding framework for writing differentiable numerical simulators with arbitrary discretizations.
+Jaxdf is a package based on [JAX](https://jax.readthedocs.io/en/stable/) that provides a coding framework for creating differentiable numerical simulators with arbitrary discretizations.

-The intended use is to build numerical models of physical systems, such as wave propagation, or the numerical solution of partial differential equations, that are easy to customize to the user's research needs.
-Such models are pure functions that can be included into arbitray differentiable programs written in [JAX](https://jax.readthedocs.io/en/stable/): for example, they can be used as layers of neural networks, or to build a physics loss function.
+The primary objective of Jaxdf is to aid in the construction of numerical models for physical systems, like wave propagation, or the numerical resolution of partial differential equations, in a manner that is easily tailored to the user's research requirements.
+These models are pure functions that can be seamlessly integrated into arbitrary differentiable programs written in [JAX](https://jax.readthedocs.io/en/stable/).
+For instance, they can be employed as layers within neural networks, or utilized in constructing a physics loss function.

 <br/>

 ## Example

-The following script builds the non-linear operator **(∇<sup>2</sup> + sin)**, using a Fourier spectral discretization on a square 2D domain, and uses it to define a loss function whose gradient is evaluated using JAX Automatic Differentiation.
+The script below constructs the non-linear operator **(∇<sup>2</sup> + sin)**, applying a Fourier spectral discretization on a square 2D domain.
+It then utilizes this operator to define a loss function.
+The gradient of this loss function is calculated using JAX's Automatic Differentiation.

 ```python